Discover the stunning desert landscape with rocky hills and numerous tall cacti under a partly cloudy sky, perfect for day trips from Tucson.

 Bisbee is a quirky, historic town nestled in the Mule Mountains.
 Known for its mining history, you can tour the Queen Mine to learn about its past.

-The town’s narrow streets have unique shops, galleries, and cafes.
+The town’s narrow streets are lined with unique shops, galleries, and cafes.
 Bisbee’s rich history and artistic vibe draw many visitors.

 8. Tombstone